aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The fortune you seek is in another cookie.
+> 🥠 Change is inevitable, except for vending machines.

-Last update: Tue Jun 30 08:22:37 2026
+Last update: Wed Jul  1 08:42:15 2026

 ### Let's play! 🎮